eschen42/w4mclassfilter_galaxy_wrapper/README.md

 * *variableMetadata* *is* modified by the tool, so it *does* appear as an output file
 #### INTERNAL MODIFICATIONS
 * none

+## Citations

+Smith, Colin A. and Want, Elizabeth J. and O’Maille, Grace and Abagyan, Ruben and Siuzdak, Gary (2006).
+XCMS: Processing Mass Spectrometry Data for Metabolite Profiling Using Nonlinear Peak Alignment, Matching, and Identification.
+In Analytical Chemistry, 78 (3), pp. 779–787. [doi:10.1021/ac051437y](http://dx.doi.org/10.1021/ac051437y)

+Giacomoni, F. and Le Corguille, G. and Monsoor, M. and Landi, M. and Pericard, P. and Petera, M. and Duperier, C. and Tremblay-Franco, M. and Martin, J.-F. and Jacob, D. and et al. (2014).
+Workflow4Metabolomics: a collaborative research infrastructure for computational metabolomics.
+In Bioinformatics, 31 (9), pp. 1493–1495. [doi:10.1093/bioinformatics/btu813](http://dx.doi.org/10.1093/bioinformatics/btu813)